 The thing is, none of the tips that I did find were of much use.
 There was stuff like “tell a joke” or “buy her flowers” or “make her laugh” but that’s some monumentally rubbish advice for how obvious it is.
-So how about some real advice on what you really need to do to make a girl smile?

 Back when I was looking for tips on this stuff, I was going through a “rough patch” of life.
 Everything seemed ok on the outside – I was working at a software company I’d started, I had a nice jet black Audi TT, and was one of the sharpest-dressed guys in Ann Arbor.

 But on the inside, I was pretty unhappy.
 I didn’t have any real sense of direction.
 I hated the sales work I was doing at my own damn company, but I was afraid to leave it.
 I wasn’t enjoying Ann Arbor, but I felt trapped there.
 And most of my good friends had moved out of the city the previous summer, so my social life wasn’t great.

 Life just stopped being fun.

 My one hope… the thing that kept me going… was the thought of a great relationship with a beautiful girl.